modmore/docs/en/01_Commerce/v1/75_Developer/03_Products.md

 ## Custom Product Types

 Do you need to integrate with a third party API for your product details, or want to load it from another table?
-All that Commerce cares about is that you provide it a `comProduct` derivative which exposes the `getSku`, `getName`, `getDescription` and `getPrice` methods.
+All that Commerce cares about is that you provide it a `comProduct` derivative which exposes the `getSku`, `getName`, `getDescription`, `getPrice`, and `getStock` methods.
 Look at the `comResourceProduct` class for inspiration on how you might do that.

 If you need to load data from a slow third party api or have a ton of data to sift through, it might be better to use a cron job to update the data nightly.
 You could still create a custom product type as way of namespacing (so you could do `$adapter->getCollection('comImportedProduct')` in your import script to only update products that were imported, and not those that were manually created), but in that case you likely don't have to override any methods on the class.